 From Fayetteville State University: Consistent with FSU’s mission as an institution of opportunity and diversity, the university has made access to higher education for low-income students a top institutional priority.
-The university’s tuition and fees are among the most affordable in the UNC system and the lowest when compared to our national peers.
-To meet the scheduling needs of low-income students who often have family and work responsibilities, the university has increased undergraduate online offerings to ten, adding four in the past three years.
-As indicated in narratives for priority metrics, FSU provides numerous support programs to ensure that we facilitate the success of our low-income students.
+Our tuition and fees are among the most affordable in the UNC System and the lowest when compared to our national peers.
+To meet the scheduling needs of low-income students who often have family and work responsibilities, we have increased our undergraduate online program offerings to ten, adding four in the past three years.
+As indicated in the narratives for priority metrics, FSU provides numerous support programs to ensure that we facilitate the success of our low-income students.

 Online degree completion programs: https://www.uncfsu.edu/becoming-a-student/online

 By 2021-22, FSU will produce 421 critical workforce credentials, an increase of 49.3% (139 additional critical workforce credentials over a base of 282).